With a manual capture request, you can update the initially authorized amount, or split a payment. Manual capture is required when you want to:

 -

-From the authorisation response, get the
+From the authorization response, get the

-of the authorisation you want to capture. -
+pspReferenceof the authorization you want to capture.-

-Make a POST request to the /payments/paymentPspReference/captures endpoint, where
+Make a POST request to the /payments/{paymentPspReference}/captures endpoint, where

 Parameter Required Description merchantAccount